garylirocks/quickrefs/git.markdown

         url = https://github.com/zsh-users/zsh-autosuggestions
 ```

-- When cloning a repo with submodules, use `git clone --recursive`
+- When cloning a repo with submodules, use `git clone --recursive`;
+- Another way is to clone as usual, and then `git submodule init` and `git submodule update`, this allows you to init only some sub-modules;

 ## Recipes